What Are Google Penalties And How To Prevent Them

-Through our SEO (Search Engine Optimisation) services, we can improve your website’s ranking through genuine, approved SEO tactics which do not result in penalties.
+Through our SEO (Search Engine Optimisation) services, we can improve your website’s search engine ranking through genuine, approved SEO tactics which do not result in penalties.
 We have also helped websites recover from their past Google penalties and regain their search rankings.

 To understand how this works, let’s look at how Google’s penalty system works and how to avoid being penalised.

-What Happens If Your Site Is Penalised?
+What Happens If Your Site Gets A Google Penalty?